binary-com/daily-report/_posts/en/2019-04-15-Traders-Bet-on-China-Growth-Hopes.md

 ## Coming up today

-At 12.30, we have FOMC member Evans speaking.
+At 12.30, we have NY Empire State Manufacturing Index.

 At 14.30, we have the BOC business outlook survey.